This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Chives Growing Guide

-Plant seeds ¼ inch deep, and watch them flourish in herb gardens or pots.
+Plant seeds ¼ inch deep; they grow beautifully in gardens or pots.

 Fennel Growing Guide

-Plant fennel seeds just 1/8 inch deep, as they need light to germinate.
+Plant seeds 1/8 inch deep; they need light to sprout.
+Protect against aphids and caterpillars using organic pest control.

 Herb-and-Produce Pairings for Grilled Dishes

-Whether it’s basil with tomatoes or mint with watermelon, these combinations bring out the best in both ingredients.
+Whether it’s basil with tomatoes or mint with watermelon, these combinations create vibrant, balanced dishes perfect for any summer cookout.

 Basil and Tomatoes for Grilled Salads